Baking bacon in the oven? You can do that??!!

 That right there in itself is a reason to give this a go!

 Plus, clean up is so gosh darn easy because the tin foil contains the grease preventing a very messy baking sheet!
 Unless, of course, you’re like me and accidentally rip the stuff while not really paying attention when removing the bacon from the tray.
 But I trust that you’re all much more attentive than me!

 Oh, but the absolute BEST reason to stick the bacon in the oven, is that it comes out exactly how I like it, crisp and delicious.

 If you don’t like it super crisp, but still want it delicious and flavourful just lessen the baking time by a couple of minutes.

-I found out how to make bacon in the oven from Trish’s site, Mom On Timeout.
+I found this post, Baking Bacon: How-To Guide to Making Perfect Bacon Every Time from Trish’s site, Mom On Timeout, and it was life changing.
 I’m thrilled to share it with you!

 TO RECEIVE ADVANCE NOTICE OF MY LIVE FB VIDEOS,